 Download legitimate anti-spyware software to completely remove this fake antivirus program from your computer.

-After removing this rogue software, you should reset one's Hosts file.
-Don't skip this step, Windows Warding Module modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be eliminated.
+After removing this rogue software, you should reset your Hosts file.
+Do not skip this step since Windows Warding Module modifies your Hosts files, and you will encounter browser redirect problems if malicious entries are not eliminated.